FHA UFMIP Refund Chart 2025: Save Money On Your Refi

 But that rising trend followed a falling one.
 And, when mortgage rates were tumbling, some homeowners refinanced annually or even more frequently.

-No doubt mortgage rates will consistently fall again one of these days.
-And the three-year limit you see on the FHA MIP refund chart above might again look reasonable.
+Because interest rates are constantly fluctuating, we’ll likely see them fall again.
+And the three-year limit you see on the FHA UFMIP refund chart above might again look reasonable.

 Calculating Your Refund